EricDeBuitleir/WebApp2Asgn2/README.md

 ## API Design
 Give an overview of your web API design, perhaps similar to the following:
-+ (Movies showing unauthorized due to signup and login pages not working)

 |  |  GET | POST | PUT | DELETE
 | -- | -- | -- | -- | --